AdobeDocs/dynamic-media-classic.en/help/using/quick-start-zoom.md

 To create a Zoom Viewer Preset, on the Global Navigation bar, go to **[!UICONTROL Setup]** > **[!UICONTROL Viewer Presets]**.
 On the Viewer Presets page, select **[!UICONTROL Add]**, choose a platform, and a Zoom Viewer, and then select **[!UICONTROL Add]**.
 Then choose options on the `Configure Viewer` page.

 Adobe Dynamic Media Classic offers **[!UICONTROL Zoom Viewer Preset]** options that let you select the button style and overall look of the viewer.
-You can also customize the zoom settings for your web site.
+You can also customize the zoom settings for your Web site.
 See [Set up Zoom Viewer Presets](setting-zoom-viewer-presets.md#setting_up_zoom_viewer_presets).

 ## 4. Preview images with the Zoom Viewer